 - The quality of the thinking about a topic

-  - Use of language demonstrated in development of understanding.
+- Use of language demonstrated in the development of understanding.

-  For each criteria the markers look at the following (copied directly from the official guide):
+For each criterion the markers look at the following (copied directly from the official guide):

 Thought and Content (the quality of what is said)

 - what is made of and developed from the task

 - the kinds of thoughts and feelings offered in response to the task

 Organisation and Expression (the quality of the structure developed and the language used)